RiccardoFoglio/Obsidian-Vault/Computer Network Technologies/Wireless and Cellular Networks.md

 ![[Pasted image 20241029185407.png]]

 Given R:
-- the larger the G the smaller the number of channels er cell, the lower the system capacity
+- the larger the G the smaller the number of channels per cell, the lower the system capacity
 - the larger the G the larger the distance between co-channel cells, the less the interference, the better the quality
 ![[Pasted image 20241029192129.png]]